predictiveworks/cdap-spark/works-ml/docs/ChiSquaredBuilder-sparkspink.md

 ## Description

-This machine learning plugin represents the building stage
+This machine learning plugin represents the building stage for an Apache Spark ML "Chi-Squared Selector model".

 ## Configuration
 **Reference Name**: Name used to uniquely identify this plugin for lineage, annotating metadata, etc.